-Assume that the program wants only to manipulate open file descriptors (e.g., standard IO) and manage its own memory—regular console stuff.
-If the running program tries to do anything else, it must be terminated or otherwise unable to acquire the requested resources (opening files, network sockets, shared memory, etc.).
+Without further ado: in 2025, with what tools can we limit a program to only already-open file descriptors (e.g., standard IO) and memory management—regular console activities—on these operating systems?
+If the running program tries to do anything else, it must be terminated or otherwise unable to acquire the requested resources (files, sockets, shared memory, etc.).

 from pathlib import Path